limianwang/osmos-lite/README.md

 ## Roadmap

-Although Osmos itself is pretty good shape (expect possibly for bugs), its data store support is not; currently, only a Riak driver exists, but more are needed.
+Although Osmos itself is pretty good shape (expect possibly for bugs), its data store support is not; currently, only drivers for Riak and Redis exist, but more are needed.